scalar-labs/scalardb/docs/getting-started-with-scalardb.md

 ## Set up database schema for transaction

-To apply transaction, we can just add a key `transaction` and value as `true` in Scalar DB scheme.
+To use transaction, we can just add a key `transaction` and value as `true` in the Scalar DB scheme we used.
-You can modify the JSON file `emoney-storage.json` by the json object bellow.
+You can create a JSON file `emoney-transaction.json` with the JSON bellow.

 ```json
 {